Iran says it is converting uranium, easing bomb fears

 Last year Abbasi-Davani accused the U.N. agency of a "cynical approach" and mismanagement, and said "terrorists and saboteurs might have intruded" into the agency.

-Iran and six world powers, known as the P5+1, are due to hold a new round of talks on the nuclear programme in Kazakhstan on February 26.
+Iran and six world powers, known as the P5+1, are due to hold a new round of talks on the nuclear program in Kazakhstan on February 26.

 U.S. Secretary of State John Kerry said on Friday that the powers were ready to respond if Iran came to the talks prepared to discuss "real substance".